codecov/codecov-bash/readme.md

 ./install.sh
 ```

 which will add the `pre-commit` hooks.
-You can also update the has files manually via:
+You can also update the hash files manually via:

 ```bash
 for i in 1 256 512; do shasum -a "${i}" codecov > "SHA${i}SUM"; done